mrahhal/niai/README.md

 - `WK_INFO_API_KEY`: Your WK api key.
 Make sure to set this to your own api key, you can find it at https://www.wanikani.com/settings/account.

+## News

+- We were featured in a Tofugu article! https://www.tofugu.com/japanese/japanese-learning-resources-march-2019/

 ## Credit

 - JMdict: http://www.edrdg.org/enamdict/enamdict_doc.html